papilocollanso/ExpenseJotter/README.md

 # ExpenseJotter
-*A react web app for detailing expenses made*
+*A react web app for detailing expenses made.*

 # Getting Started with Create React App